 You’ve spent months (or years) saving, planning, wishing and dreaming about what you would do when you walk through the turnstiles at the Magic Kingdom…and here I am sharing tips about what you should do on your final few hours in Orlando.
 It’s actually more fun when you’re prepared, I promise:)

 Are you flying out at 8am or at 6pm?
-Did you rent a car or are you using Magical Express?
+Did you rent a car or are you planning to use Magical Express or grab an UBER?
 Did you buy an extra day park ticket or are you planning on exploring Disney Springs?

 Each of these questions are completely up to you.
 You book your own flight home, so do you want to spend more time in Disney and arrive home late at night, or would you rather leave early and have a more relaxing evening?
 Personally…I’m a fan of spending more time at Walt Disney World and being a little groggy the next day…